 Click on terms for botanical definitions.

-Both the flowers and seeds are edible to humans; the flowers can be eaten raw or boiled and the seeds roasted.
+Both the flowers and seeds are edible to humans; flowers can be eaten raw or boiled and seeds may be roasted.

 Family: Fabaceae (Legume, pea or bean family)

 Native range: Panhandle; north and west central peninsula

 To see where natural populations of redbud have been vouchered, visit www.florida.plantatlas.usf.edu.

 Soil: Well-drained neutral to mildly acidic soil; can tolerate occasional periods of brief flooding

 Growth habit: 20–30’ tall; crown 15’+ spread